 Developing a content strategy that blends the art of editorial, the science of audience insight, and the ever-important economics of driving business is easier said than done — but it can be pulled off with the right approach.

-We hit on this topic recently at Content Marketing World with Gina Czark, VP of Content Management at Northwell Health, a forward-thinker at a forward-thinking healthcare system that achieved their vision of launching a truly editorial content brand (affectionately dubbed The Well) — with big gains in earned audience (and savings on media) to show for it.
+We hit on this topic recently at Content Marketing World highlighting our work with Northwell Health, a forward-thinker at a forward-thinking healthcare system that achieved their vision of launching a truly editorial content brand (affectionately dubbed The Well) — with big gains in earned audience (and savings on media) to show for it.
 Here are some highlights:

 Content Strategy Must #1: Serve a true purpose in the community